alinakhay/alinakhay/README.md

 ### <div align="center">I'm Alina, a Quantitative Data Scientist and Python Developer 📈 🚀</div>

-- 🔭 I’m currently working on ML Projects.
+- 🔭 I’m currently working on Machine Learning in Finance.

-- 👯 I’m looking to collaborate on Interesting projects.
+- 🤝 I’m looking to collaborate on Interesting projects.

 - 📫 Connect with me [here](https://www.linkedin.com/in/alinakhay)